-In February 2022, Brightstar Training, LLC marked 16 years of educational service for traders.
-Brad Stych founded the company to help day traders who wanted better training than what they found in other online locations.
-Over time, Brightstar has grown to include services for swing traders and position traders.
+On February 7, 2023, Brightstar Training, LLC marked 17 years of educational service for traders.
+Brad Stych founded the company to help traders who wanted better training than what they found in other online locations.
+Over time, Brightstar has grown to include services for day traders, inter-day swing traders, and long-term position traders.
 In this informative interview, the founder provides details about company activity and direction.

 Q: What is the main thrust of your business?

 I specialize in training nonprofessional traders to become more effective market participants.
 Nonprofessionals use their own money in the markets and are not employed by financial institutions in a trading-related capacity.

 My client base is international in scope.
 I have interacted with people from Australia, Belgium, Canada, Czech Republic, Egypt, Germany, India, Italy, Luxembourg, United Kingdom, and the United States.
 In America, clients have contacted me from Arizona, California, Colorado, Florida, Illinois, Indiana, Iowa, Massachusetts, Minnesota, Mississippi, Nebraska, Ohio, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin.

 Q: Has language ever been a barrier to training?